 – International Relations: India and neighbors, bilateral and global groupings, effect of global politics, Indian diaspora, international institutions.

-Paper VI General Studies III: Technology, Economic Development, Environment, Security & Disaster Management – Indian Economy: planning, resource mobilization, growth, employment, inclusive growth.
+Paper VIGeneral Studies III: Technology, Economic Development, Environment, Security & Disaster Management– Indian Economy: planning, resource mobilization, growth, employment, inclusive growth.

 – Government Budgeting.